Smilodon

 Overall, Smilodon was more robustly built than any extant cat, with particularly well-developed forelimbs and exceptionally long upper canine teeth.
 Its jaw had a bigger gape than that of modern cats, and its upper canines were slender and fragile, being adapted for precision killing.
 S. gracilis was the smallest species at 55 to 100 kg in weight.
 S. fatalis had a weight of 160 to 280 kg and height of 100 cm.
-Both of these species are mainly known from North America, but remains from South America have also been attributed to them.
+Both of these species are mainly known from North America, but remains from South America have also been attributed to them (primarily from the northwest of the continent).
 S. populator from South America was the largest species, at 220 to 436 kg in weight and 120 cm in height, and was among the largest known felids.
 The coat pattern of Smilodon is unknown, but it has been artistically restored with plain or spotted patterns.

-In North America, Smilodon hunted large herbivores such as bison and camels, and it remained successful even when encountering new prey species in South America.
-Smilodon is thought to have killed its prey by holding it still with its forelimbs and biting it, but it is unclear in what manner the bite itself was delivered.
-Scientists debate whether Smilodon had a social or a solitary lifestyle; analysis of modern predator behavior as well as of Smilodon's fossil remains could be construed to lend support to either view.
-Smilodon probably lived in closed habitats such as forests and bush, which would have provided cover for ambushing prey.
-Smilodon died out at the same time that most North and South American megafauna disappeared, about 10,000 years ago.
-Its reliance on large animals has been proposed as the cause of its extinction, along with climate change and competition with other species, but the exact cause is unknown.
+In North America, Smilodon hunted large herbivores such as bison and camels, and it remained successful even when encountering new prey taxa in South America such as Macrauchenia and ground sloths.
+Smilodon is thought to have killed its prey by holding it still with its forelimbs and biting it, but in what manner the bite itself was delivered is unclear.
+Scientists debate whether Smilodon had a social or a solitary lifestyle; analysis of modern predator behavior, as well as of Smilodon's fossil remains, could be construed to lend support to either view.
+Smilodon probably lived in relatively closed habitats such as forests and bush, which would have provided cover for ambushing prey, although S. populator has been suggested to have hunted in open terrain.
+Smilodon died out as part of the end-Pleistocene extinction event, which occurred around 13-9,000 years ago, along with most other large animals across the Americas.
+Its reliance on large animals has been proposed as the cause of its extinction.
+Smilodon may have been impacted by habitat turnover and loss of prey on which it specialized, due to possible climatic impacts, the effects of recently arrived humans on prey populations, and other factors.